CardiffMRCPathfinder/summaRygwasqc/README.md

 --plink1.9 Full path to plink1.9 (OPTIONAL only use when --PRS T)
 --prsice2R Full path and prefix for PRSice.R (OPTIONAL only use when --PRS T)

-# 2 AUTOMATED DETECTION AND PROCESSING OF GWAS COLUMN NAMES
+# 2 Automated detection of column names
 Identifies columns with the following headers or similar:
 SNP (ideally contains rsIDS)
 CHR* (Chromosome)